 In our conclusion we have used part of our results to analyse the limits of the INDECT European project.
 Indeed, the INDECT project could be considered as "responsible" for it meets some ethical norms considered as desirable among the European territory.
 To extend its ethical relevance, our enquiry has explored the impacts of a new technology of detection being generalized within the EU.
 It appears that involving experts of different disciplines does not amount a real inclusive enquiry entailing a comprehensive participation of stakeholders.
 Moreover, the project rests on a top down model of governance that supposes guidelines to be decided by expert and then being applied by members of the project.
-There is no reflexivity3 concerning the process in which the ethical norms are obtained, and no involvement of potentially relevant stakeholders for a future wide implementation of the technology.
-Then, as the level of deliberation is poor, as there are only rare attempts to justify and produce arguments grounding norms, and as there are no inference between reasons and decisions, we are far from a reflexive inter-actor governance of inter-institutional governance.
+There is no reflexivity concerning the process in which the ethical norms are obtained, and no involvement of potentially relevant stakeholders for a future wide implementation of the technology.
+Then, as the level of deliberation is poor, as there are no inference between reasons and decisions, we are far from a reflexive inter-actor governance of inter-institutional governance.